Ben Eardley

-Ben Eardley (born 29 December 1999) is a Scottish footballer, currently playing for Greenock Morton's under-20 side.
+Ben Eardley (born 29 December 1999) is a Scottish footballer who plays for St Cadoc's.

 Club career

 Eardley came through the Greenock Morton youth academy to become part of the successful under-20 side.

 In August 2017, Eardley went out on a development loan to local Junior club Greenock Juniors.

 He made his debut as a late substitute at Cappielow against Inverness Caledonian Thistle in April 2018.
 At the end of that season, Eardley signed a further one-year contract until 10 June 2019.

 International career

 In November 2012, Eardley was called up to the SFA's regional performance squad.

 Personal life

 Eardley attended St Kenneth's Primary School and Notre Dame High Schools in Greenock.